yagoestevezz/Data-Engineering-Projects/Project_2_F1/README.md

 ### Software requirements:

-* **DBMS **: MySQL Server and MySQL workbench.
+* DBMS: MySQL Server and MySQL workbench.
-* **ETL and pipeline**: Python 3.x ( A jupyter notebook ".ipynb" is provided with the main script and functions).
+* ETL and pipeline: Python 3.x ( A jupyter notebook ".ipynb" is provided with the main script and functions).
 * The following libraries  must be installed prior to running the pipeline: (numpy, matplolib, pandas and mysqlalchemy).
-* **Visualization **: Tableau Desktop or Tableau Public.
+* Visualization : Tableau Desktop or Tableau Public.

 ### Setup: